 Design Pattern Summary Animation-Enhanced Hints Incorporate animations in hints to break monotony, to capture attention, and to provide alternative ways to analyze or solve the problem.
 Personal Video Hints Use personal videos to make hints more meaningful to students.
-Promote the Growth Mindset Provide motivational messages to students with a fixed mind set to remind them that they are capable of learning skills despite difficulties they may experience while learning.
+Reinforce the Growth Mindset Present feedback with motivational messages to remind students that they are capable of learning skills despite difficulties they may experience while learning.